waveclaw/dwarffortress-packaging/README.md

 * As of the 0.42.03 alpha release these application script takes care to handle the problematic libz library binding.

 If you are an application developer remember to do NOT bind your libraries staically on Linux if you can help it.

+## Contributing

+The packaging materials are Apache 2.0 licenses.

+Bug reports are welcome.
+Patches more welcome but not expected or required.

+Complaints are less welcome, but no software is perfect.
+Do let us know if it does burn your house down, set you or the wife/hustband/boyfriend/girlfriend/cat/dog/hamster fire.